HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

         --min 30 \
         --max 120 \

-    For single-end, you can treat it as you would as ChIP-Seq.
+    For single-end, you can treat it as you would as ChIP-Seq (which would calculate a mean fragment size to use), or use the cut site analysis below.

 - Cut site analysis